predakanga/smarty/notes.md

 Defining functions outside of smarty's "namespace" can cause trouble.
 The application using smarty may have already implemented <code>mb_str_replace()</code> but made it do something different.
 From my POV this is a bad design decision.

+<code>$default_template_handler_func</code> is executed after the FS is searched for files.
+Thus it triggers only after a minimum of 2 failed <code>file_exist()</code>s.
+If the default handler were to be used as an expander for "virtual" directories, this would yield performance issues. "virtual" directories could be something like <code>ModuleXY/foo.tpl</code> expanded to <code>/some/path/modules/xy/templates/foo.tpl</code>.
+Which is in fact a feature I would like to employ.
+Seeing that this applies to <code>file</code> and <code>extend</code> resources, it does not make sense to extend these classes seperately.
+I would stick to the callback, but not use it as a fallback handler, rather as something to prepare any given filepath.

 -----
 ## Clean this up ##